Updated May 2023

 3. Lincoln Park steps

 Though not as high or as old as San Francisco’s other mosaic-decorated staircases, the Lincoln Park Steps are still a colorful, joyful addition to any stairs of San Francisco expedition.
 The steps are tucked away on the edge of Land’s End where the park and golf course begin, and together the tiles make a sweet psychedelic image of an art deco flower in bright oranges and reds.
 Once you’ve snapped your pics at the steps, it’s an easy wander down to the beach.

 4. Filbert steps

 The best way to get to Coit Tower is definitely by making the trek up the steep and winding Filbert Steps, which start at Sansome Street and take climbers past beautiful gardens and art deco buildings.
 The staircase is divided into three sections, the first cutting through a cliff and making for a pretty steep climb, so feel free to stop for a breather along the way and take in the great views of the SF Bay.
-The Filbert Steps are easiest to get to from HI San Francisco Fisherman’s Wharf hostel, and you can join the hostel’s Hills of San Francisco Walking Tour every week to get a little more background.
+The Filbert Steps are easiest to get to from HI San Francisco Fisherman’s Wharf hostel.

 5. Baker Street steps

 This set of stairs is probably the most secret on our list, because most people who come to this area take the Lyon Street Steps for stunning views of the Palace of Fine Arts.
 The Baker Street Steps offer a slightly better view because you see more of the lagoon in front of the Palace of Fine Arts, and the overgrown foliage growing alongside makes you feel like you’re on a wild adventure.
 These steps are also steep, so they can count as your exercise for the day.
 The Baker Street Steps are about a half hour’s walk from HI SF Fisherman’s Wharf.

 6. Crissy Field stairs to the Golden Gate Bridge